LBHackney-IT/report-a-defect/README.md

 A web service that allows Hackney residents to report defects with their newly built properties and the new build team to manage those defects.

+## Documentation
+Documentation can be found in the doc directory.

+## ADRs
+Architecture decision records can be found in the doc/architecture/decisions directory.

 ## Getting started **with** Docker

 ```bash